Rhodes University Online Application Form 2023-2024

 When you apply for admission to the University you are admitted to a particular Faculty of the University and this is determined by the degree for which you wish to read.
 Your first step in applying for admission to the University is to decide which degree you wish to take.
 Refer to the Curriculum Selection section and the Faculty information to see which degrees are offered.

-FUNDING OPTIONS AVAILABLE FOR FIRST YEAR APPLICANTS STRAIGHT FROM SCHOOL ONLY
+FUNDING OPTIONS ARE AVAILABLE FOR FIRST-YEAR APPLICANTS STRAIGHT FROM SCHOOL ONLY

 CALCULATE YOUR ADMISSION POINT SCORE (APS)

 An APS score of 40 points and above will receive a firm offer, 37-39 points will remain on hold until the end of September to be considered by the Dean if space is available.
 Candidates who offer a combination of Advanced level (A), Advanced Subsidiary level (AS), Ordinary level (O), Higher International General Certificate of Secondary Education (HIGCSE) and International General Certificate of Secondary Education (IGCSE), five (5) different subjects are counted.
 The basic minimum requirement for admission to the University is a certificate of Full Exemption or Foreign Conditional Exemption from the Matriculation Board (visit: http://he-enrol.ac.za).
 Applicants who have passed A levels are eligible for full exemption provided the passes in approved subjects meet the following requirements:

 AS-level: symbols A-D (4 subjects and 1 at O-level)

 At least 2 subjects at A-level and 3 different subjects at O-level or 3 subjects at A-level and 2 at O-level